tessamcdonnel/STAT-217-R-Course/chapter5.md

 In this exercise, we are going to use R as a calculator to find a 95% confidence interval for the population mean *weight*.

-The formula for a confidence interval for a population mean:
+Below is the formula for a confidence interval of a population mean.

 $\bar{x} \pm t\ast \frac{s}{\sqrt{n}}$